slidenerd/ec2-mean-test/EC2.md

 Tags are just used to find objects like instances, volumes etc. We add a single tag whose key is *name* and value is *node mongo production instance*
 ![Step 5: Add Tags](https://imgur.com/t429Vpu.png)
 Click **Next: Configure Security Group** and let's proceed
-## Publish a File

-You can publish your file by opening the **Publish** sub-menu and by clicking **Publish to**.
-For some locations, you can choose between the following formats:

-- Markdown: publish the Markdown text on a website that can interpret it (**GitHub** for instance),
-- HTML: publish the file converted to HTML via a Handlebars template (on a blog for example).

-## Update a publication

-After publishing, StackEdit keeps your file linked to that publication which makes it easy for you to re-publish it.
-Once you have modified your file and you want to update your publication, click on the **Publish now** button in the navigation bar.

-> **Note:** The **Publish now** button is disabled if your file has not been published yet.

-## Manage file publication

-Since one file can be published to multiple locations, you can list and manage publish locations by clicking **File publication** in the **Publish** sub-menu.
-This allows you to list and remove publication locations that are linked to your file.

 # Markdown extensions